maxfreyter/MySQLRestaurantAnalysis/README.md

 4. **Customer Preferences:** Understand customer preferences by examining the popularity of different menu items and categories, especially among top-spending orders.

+## Visualizations
+Here is a Tableau dashboard that summarizes key findings. https://public.tableau.com/app/profile/max.freyter/viz/restaurantviz/Dashboard1
+(Note: The 'average' line that appears when you click on the item represents the revenue and total amount ordered in each graph respectively.)

+## Recommendations
+1. Make an extra effort to ensure the most popular items are always stocked.
+2. Promote the more successful items more by introducing them into combos.
+For example the cheeseburger is the most popular item and generates significant revenue.
+Pair this with french fries.
+3. Expand the most successful categories, which were Asian and Italian.
+Offer new variations for best sellers where applicable.
+4. Items with lower revenue or fewer orders, such as chicken tacos, the team should analyze how it can be improved, whether it's in quality or presentation.
+It may be necessary to get customer feedback.
+5. If there's no gain to be made from these adjustments, it may be worthwhile introducting new alternative dishes to repalace less popular items.

+## Conclusion
 The insights gained from this analysis will help the restaurant in refining its menu, setting optimal prices, and enhancing customer satisfaction by better understanding their preferences.